danielywen/Video-SRGAN/README.md

 # Training

 In train.py, change the paths to the training and validation set to yours respectively.
-Look at the available arguments for other options, such as model naming.
+Alter the available arguments as desired.
 Do the same for the test set path in test_benchmark.py.

 `python train.py`

-This should output 50 G and 50
+After running this script, in epochs/ you will find 50 iterations of netG and netD .pth.
+Move the last netG.pth file to epoch_saved.
+You will use this for testing.